Disability Benefits for Diabetes Patients

 The Social Security Administration (SSA) has developed listings for various diseases that could qualify for disability benefits.
 They refer to this list as their Blue Book.
 It allows Disability Examiners (DE) to quickly reference a specific disease and compare the listing with the actual symptoms of the claimant.

 The Blue Book does not list diabetes as a disease possibly qualifying for disability benefits based on a listing because by itself, it does not meet the minimum standards needed by the SSA to be listed.
 It must be diagnosed in conjunction with specific impairments to bring a person’s limitations up to the level required for benefits.
 The impairments caused by the related diseases would be evaluated on their own under that disease’s listing.
-These illnesses are relevant if they prevent you from working and performing substantial gainful activity (SGA), which in 2017 was the ability to earn $1,170 gross wages or net self-employmnet monthly.
+These illnesses are relevant if they prevent you from working and performing substantial gainful activity (SGA), which in 2018 was the ability to earn $1,180 gross wages or net self-employment profit monthly ($1,970 if you are blind).

 Illnesses Related to Diabetes